mautic/mautic-documentation/pages/01.Home/01.Overview of Mautic/docs.en.md

 #### Channels

-Choose one or more channels to deliver the content and messages to your contacts.
+Choose one or more Channels to deliver the content and messages to your Contacts.

 - [Marketing Messages][marketing-messages]: A way to personalize  communication with your contacts.
 With marketing messages, contacts will receive your content on a channel they’ve set as their preference.